nathaniel-heatwole/Freedom_of_Information_Act/README.md

 PUBLIC ACCOUNTABILITY

-• Fire was caused by inadequate ATF oversight of federally-licensed fireworks manufactures and suppliers
+• Fire was caused by inadequate ATF oversight of federally-licensed fireworks manufactures and suppliers and inadequete federal control of pyrotechnics

 • ATF is the primary federal agency tasked with keeping these dangerous pyrotechnic devices out of the hands of non-licensed pyrotechnicians and out of venues such as the Station Nightclub

-• ATF processes for preventing deliberate misuse of the system by bad actors were either nonexistent or ineffective
+• ATF processes for preventing deliberate misuse of the system by bad actors were either ineffective or nonexistent

 • Records sought document (uniquely) the depths of the horrors when the special trust placed in those government officials who are tasked with fire safety and protection is violated